Arcadidc/cli-tool/README.md

 ## First steps:
  - First of all check for the config.ini file, where you will be able to edit the IP in order to connect to the API.
 If you followed the steps correctly from the other project you should be available to access from your host machine.

  - After that, enjoy!
-You will be able to execute it using `python tool.py`.
+You will be able to execute it using `python3 tool.py`.
 I put all the dependencies in the `requirements.txt` file.

  ## How to use it: